-Students and other users of Tech's Academic Computer Network (ACN) facilities and equipment are

-NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook Page 33 of 80 expected to adhere at all times to the rules and guidelines established by state or federal law and by this document and related documents adopted by other academic departments.
+Students and other users of Tech's Academic Computer Network (ACN) facilities and equipment are expected to adhere at all times to the rules and guidelines established by state or federal law and by this document and related documents adopted by other academic departments.
 Individuals who violate these rules are subject to disciplinary action.